RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
 I'm Renyun Li (李仁赟/yūn/).
-My past research, internship, and education has intricately woven an electric and theoretical background, encompassing 3D Vision, segmentation, compression, and SLAM.
+My past research, internship, and education have intricately woven an electric and theoretical background, encompassing 3D Vision, segmentation, compression, and SLAM.
+Currently, I'm working as an MLE at CIBR ([Chinese Institute for Brain Research](https://www.cibr.ac.cn/about/generalization?language=en)) with [Dr. Tatsuo Okubo](https://cibr.ac.cn/science/team/detail/975?language=en).

-In NYU, I'm fortunate to be advised by advised by [Prof. Yao Wang](https://engineering.nyu.edu/faculty/yao-wang) in [Video Lab](https://wp.nyu.edu/videolab/people/), working on 3D point cloud segmentation, motion estimation, and compressing.
+Before that, I got my M.S. degree in ECE from NYU.
+I was fortunate to be advised by advised by [Prof. Yao Wang](https://engineering.nyu.edu/faculty/yao-wang) in [Video Lab](https://wp.nyu.edu/videolab/people/), working on 3D point cloud segmentation, motion estimation, and compressing.
 My graduate project is to design a PointNet-based model infused with motion estimation for human 3D point clouds segmentation, paving the way for the compression of 3D video based on this.

 Due to the COVID-19 pandemic, my academic journey took an unexpected gap year (20'-21').
 I joined NXP Semiconductors as a Software Engineer Intern in Edge Processing team, working on 3D Vision with Mingkai Hu.
 After that, I joined [Institute for Interdisciplinary Information Sciences, Tsinghua University](https://iiis.tsinghua.edu.cn/en/) as a RA.
 Led by [Prof. Jianyu Chen](https://people.iiis.tsinghua.edu.cn/~jychen/), we worked on RL, POMDP, and 3D Vision.